inferno986return/FullSolderComic-ebook/README.md

 ## FullSolderComic-ebook

-*Download the latest release of the ePub by going to the[releases](https://github.com/inferno986return/FullSolderComic-ebook/releases) section of this repository.*
+*Download the latest release of the ePub by going to the [releases](https://github.com/inferno986return/FullSolderComic-ebook/releases) section of this repository.*

 ### Overview: